taylorlapeyre/oj/README.md

         (sql/where {:id id})
         (sql/update user-data)
         (oj/exec db-config))))

   (defn delete [id]
     (-> (sql/query :users)
         (sql/where {:id id})
         (sql/delete true)
         (oj/exec db-config)))
   ```

 OJ gives you a lot of flexibility.
-For instance, you could write some custom modifer functions and then execute them when you like.
+For instance, you could write some custom modifier functions and then execute them when you like.
 This allows you to combine them.
   ``` clojure
 (defn find-by-username
   ([query username]